Excellent | Worth a Detour

 Diehl’s Family Restaurant

-Some places have been around so long you just take them for granted.
-Take Diehl’s Family Restaurant, a quirky restaurant full of racing car memorabilia serving good ol’ fashioned comfort food.
+Diehl’s Family Restaurant is a quirky restaurant full of racing car memorabilia serving good old fashioned comfort food.

-When I last visited on a balmy Sunday evening in the summer of 2011, I was looking forward to a plate of the mid-south specialty, salt-cured country ham.
-My meal began with warm, toasty, slightly sweet cornbread.
-My country ham plate arrived with sides of pungent kale greens (a tub of vinegar served on the side) and firm, flavorful pinto beans with porky undertones, accompanied by a tub of raw onions.
+Our meal began with warm, toasty, slightly sweet cornbread.
+The country ham plate arrived with sides of pungent kale greens with a tub of vinegar served on the side and firm, flavorful pinto beans with porky undertones, accompanied by raw onions.